 The first night will be staying at our Lodge in Arthurs Pass Village.
-The lodge has bunk beds set up across three bedrooms and can sleep up to 20 people.
-It has a kitchen stocked with utensils, cookware, fridge, ovens.
+The lodge has bunk beds across three bedrooms and can sleep up to 20 people.
+It has a kitchen with utensils, cookware, a fridge, and ovens.
 You’ll also be treated to power, bathroom facilities, hot showers and heating.
 All you need to bring is your sleeping bag, pillow.

 Temple Basin Lodge

-On the 2nd day, we walk up to Temple Basin alpine lodge situated high above Arthurs pass village.
-The lodge is very comfortable with power, flush toilets, a drying room, heaters, bunk rooms, and a large common room and bar.
+On the 2nd day, we walk up to Temple Basin alpine lodge, high above Arthurs Pass village.
+The lodge is comfortable with power, flush toilets, a drying room, heaters, bunk rooms, and a large common room and bar.

 Basic hut, snow caving or snow camping

-One night may be spent out in a snow cave, Snow camping or a very basic alpine hut.
+One night may be spent in a snow cave, Snow camping or a basic alpine hut.